 The Intern will be expected to log 160 hours of administrative intern experience during the practicum semester.
-No previous log hours can be accepted because TEA requires a practicum participant to be under the direction of a university-based field supervisor.
+No previous log hours can be accepted because TEA requires the practicum participant to be under the direction of a university-based field supervisor.
 You should take advantage of any opportunity to complete administrative tasks, and any that you complete prior to the practicum will still enhance your understanding of educational administration and assist your school.
-If the intern cannot fulfill the requirements due to extreme extenuating circumstances, s/he is to contact the College of Education Chair, Graduate Educational Administration Program, by means of a petition to seek possible exceptions of these requirements.
+If the intern cannot fulfill the requirements due to extreme extenuating circumstances, s/he is to contact the Chair of the Graduate Educational Administration Program, by means of a petition to seek possible exceptions of these requirements.

-The Practicum is framed in a sixteen week "hands on" experience under the direction of an onsite Site Supervisor/Mentor and University Field Supervisor hired by the University.
-It is expected that the intern will experience the six TExES 268 Domains & eleven Competencies along with the five Principal Standards during the practicum.
-Hours should be logged all sixteen weeks of the practicum, approximately 10 hours/week or more.
-It is the requirement of the School of Education that the intern experience a minimum of 10 hours in each of the eleven competencies.
-This way, each competency will be evenly represented, and you will submit your log and reflections weekly to your university field supervisor by email.
-You are not limited to the 160-hour requirement and you will have hours beyond 10 in your competencies to meet the 160-threshold.
-Once you achieve 160 hours, do not stop logging hours until the end of the practicum.
-It is the intent of the practicum to expose the Intern to as many varying experiences administrators encounter during a regular school day while minimizing repetitive endeavors.
-The intern will have a formal log sheet in Excel format that they complete on a weekly basis and submit to their University Field Supervisor and monthly to your course professor (you will submit the full Log from the beginning of the semester through the date of submission to both your University Field Supervisor and course professor).
-At the end of the semester the Principal Practicum Final Log verification form will be emailed to you via Docusign.
-You will need to complete the form using the totals on the Log you have been keeping in Excel and then attach the Excel file to the form using the attachment link in the form.
+The Practicum is framed in a sixteen week "hands on" experience under the direction of an onsite Site Supervisor and Field Supervisor hired by the University.
+It is expected that the intern will experience the six principal standards and eleven competencies during the practicum.
+Hours are to be logged all sixteen weeks of the practicum.
+It is the requirement of the College of Education that the intern experience a minimum of 10 hours in each of the eleven competencies so that each competency will be evenly represented.
+You will submit your log weekly to your university field supervisor.
+You are not limited to the 160-hour requirement, and any additional hours over and above the 160 may be logged in any of the competencies.
+Students will continue to log hours for all 16 weeks of the practicum.
+The intern will have a formal log sheet that they complete, which at the end of the semester will be verified by the Site Supervisor and Field Supervisor.
+By the second monthly submission, it should be evident that the intern has reached the 80-hour point in their practicum.
+It is the intent of the practicum to expose the intern to as many varying experiences administrators encounter during a regular school day.

+At the end of the semester the Principal Practicum Final Log verification form will be emailed to you via DocuSign.
+The DocuSign will need to be completed using the totals on the Log and by attaching the Excel version of the Log using the attachment link in the form.
 The Log will then be automatically sent to the Site Supervisor/Mentor and University Field Supervisor for verification.
 Once all three parties have signed, you will receive an email with the completed verification form.
-Make sure to upload the form and any other attachments to the online portal for EDAD 5156.
+The DocuSign form must be signed by all three parties prior to submission with the Log and any other attachments to the online portal for EDAD 5156.